Off-duty Chicago police officer dies, woman critical after carbon monoxide leak in Albany Park home: police

 An honorary procession was held early Wednesday morning for the officer from Swedish Covenant to the medical examiner's office.

 "He's married, he has a three-year-old son.
-They're very nice couple, he always said hello and the little boy was always playing outside with mom," said neighbor Melissa Rios.
+They're very nice couple, he always said hello and the little boy was always playing outside with mom," Rios said.

 Chicago fire officials said carbon monoxide levels at the home were recorded at 140 ppm.
 Officials said they believe the leak may have been accidental.